Declaration of Corporate Governance

 The company has summarized its basic principles for sustainable activities in a comprehensive Sustainability Guideline.
 For further information on sustainability at FUCHS, please refer to the combined non-financial declaration (annual report 2017, p.33 et seq.) and the sustainability report on the company’s homepage. www.fuchs.com/sustainabilityreport

 Opportunity and risk management

-Sound corporate governance also includes responsible handling of opportunities and risks by the company.
+Sound corporate governance also includes the responsible handling of opportunities and risks by the company.
 The Executive Board ensures appropriate opportunity and risk management in the company.
-The Supervisory Board is informed regularly by the Executive Board of existing opportunities and risks, their development and any measures that have been taken in this regard.
+The Supervisory Board is regularly informed by the Executive Board of existing opportunities and risks, their development and any measures that have been taken in this regard.
 The Audit Committee, set up by the Supervisory Board, monitors the accounting process and examines the effectiveness of the internal control system, the risk management and internal audit system and the audit of the financial statements.
 The internal control system, the risk management system and the internal audit system are developed on an ongoing basis in line with changes in general conditions.
 Details on this can be found in the report on opportunities and risks.
 (See annual report 2017, p.
 49 et seq.)

-High degree of transparency through comprehensive information
+High transparency through comprehensive information

 Accounting and audit